 If defined, a function that outputs the assembler code for entry to a function.
-The prologue is responsible for setting up the stack frame, initializing the frame pointer register, saving registers that must be saved, and allocating size additional bytes of storage for the local variables. size is an integer. file is a stdio stream to which the assembler code should be output.
+The prologue is responsible for setting up the stack frame, initializing the frame pointer register, saving registers that must be saved, and allocating size additional bytes of storage for the local variables. file is a stdio stream to which the assembler code should be output.

 The label for the beginning of the function need not be output by this macro.
 That has already been done when the macro is run.

 To determine which registers to save, the macro can refer to the array